 For credentials, I hold degrees from Coe College (Phi Beta Kappa, Phi Kappa Phi) and Boston College Law School.
 I practiced law in Boston for five years where I was mentored by a brilliant trial attorney and an astute corporate lawyer.
 In 1988, I relocated to my hometown of Cedar Rapids, Iowa, where I eventually founded and oversaw a law firm specializing in high exposure (death and life-changing injuries) trial work.
 I have more than 100 trials to my credit, many of which were jury-verdict cases.
 I won far more cases than I lost.

 In 2009, I transitioned from male to female.
 Within three months of transitioning, I became the first Iowa attorney, and one of the few nationally, to try a jury case in the other gender.
 I believe I’m also the first transgender attorney to argue before the Iowa Supreme Court.

-In 2011, I started a Minneapolis-based nonprofit, Call for Justice, LLC that helps connect low-income persons with legal resources.
+In 2011, I started a Minneapolis-based nonprofit, Call for Justice, LLC that worked to connect low-income persons with legal resources.
 In 2015, the American Bar Association conferred upon Call for Jusice, LLC an award for innovatively increasing legal access.
 Additionally, from 2011 to 2014, I co-chaired the Hennepin County Bar Association Diversity Committee, which launched a number of initiatives to promote racial and other diversity and inclusion in Minnesota.